eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     including security and privacy, as well as functional requirements in order to ensure European interoperability.

--   The final EUDI Wallet certification implies a multiplication of certificates, however, the aim is to minimise this number to the extent possible.
+-   The final EUDI Wallet certification implies a multitude of certificates, however, the aim is to minimise this number to the extent possible.